Reaffirmation Statement Summary

 The Seventh-day Adventist Church respects each individual’s freedom of choice to make responsible decisions regarding their own health.

-The statement also clarifies that while the Church encourages vaccination, it respects personal convictions and individual decisions, ensuring that these health-related choices are not imposed as religious dogma.
+Additionally, the statement highlights that, while the Church encourages vaccination, it respects personal convictions and individual decisions:

 The decision whether to take the vaccine or not is not a matter of salvation...
 It is a matter of personal choice.